Early Help & Support Information

 The school has a range of robust safeguarding procedures in place which puts the safety and protection of children at the heart of any decision.
 The school’s safeguarding team is made up of the following staff:

-- Designated Safeguarding Lead (DSL) – Claire Tuffley (Deputy Head)
+- Designated Safeguarding Lead (DSL) – Claire Tuffley (Operational Head)

 - Family Support Worker (DDSL) – Ruth Russell